 The Best Well-Draining Potting Soil for Succulents

-The Next Gardener Professional Grower Mix Coarse Blend
+The Organic Potting Soil – Professional Grower Mix Soil Fast Draining Coarse Blend

-Your succulents will love this professional grower mix from The Next Gardener.
+Your succulents will love this professional grower mix of Organic Potting Soil.
 This stuff is fairly priced and I’ve loved it from the first time I ever used it.
 It’s also in stock most of the time so I love being able to count on it.

 This lightweight bonsai-based soil mix with optimal drainage has a pH of 5.5.
-That’s slightly acidic, so The Next Gardener recommends using their coarse blend on bonsai and cacti especially.
-The ingredients include 25 percent perlite and 75 percent substrate with some fertilizer, but not much.
+That’s slightly acidic, so I recommend using their coarse blend for bonsai and especially your cacti.
+It’s fast draining pre-mixed blend is great for preventing root rot or other mold issues.